mikenakis/Cato/Cato-README.md

 ### What is Live Reload?

-Live reload is a feature that automatically reloads a page in the browser if you change that page on the file-system.
+Live reload means that a page shown in a browser tab gets automatically reloaded if it is changed on the file-system.

+### How to use?

+- Begin with `dotnet tool install --global cato`.

+- Run Cato in a directory to have that directory served at `http://localhost:8080`

+- Run Cato with `--help` to see available options.

 ### How does Live Reload actually work?

 Cato embeds a little javascript in every html page that it serves.
-This script opens up a websocket with cato, and listens for messages.
-If a message is received, it reloads the page.
+This script opens up a websocket with Cato, and when it receives a message through that websocket, it reloads the page.
-Cato listens for file system-changes in the directory containing the files that are being served.
-When cato detects a change, it sends a message to each connected websocket, which causes each page to be reloaded.
+Cato listens for file system-changes in the directory containing the files that are being served, and when it detects a change, it sends a message to each connected websocket, which causes each page to reload.

-### How to use?

-- Begin with `dotnet tool install cato`.
-(Specify `--tool-path` if you do not want to be bothered with manifest file crap.)

-- Run cato in a directory to serve that directory at http://localhost:8080

-- Run with `--help` to see available options.

 -----